 12 Surprising Signs Your Thyroid Should be Checked

 You know when your sweat glands are working (did I forget deodorant today?), and your salivary glands, too (mmm, bacon).
 But the thyroid gland is a little more mysterious.
 Responsible for some of the most important hormones in our body, it regulates everything from metabolism, respiration and circulation to reproduction.
 Anita Skariah, DO, UNC Healthcare, explains that it's a finicky hormone to maintain.
 "Too little of it causes a constellation of symptoms, and too much of the hormone does the same," she says.
 Additionally, autoimmune conditions, insufficient iodine consumption, inflammation, and tumors in the gland all wreak havoc on the delicate balance of your hormones.
 So how will you know if something is going on with your thyroid?
 Here are 12 surprising signs you may need to have your thyroid checked.
+Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.

 Lack of Energy